irlbunny-archive/MonoNX/README.md

 You will need a device with the following, minimal specifications:
 * A device running Android 5.1 or greater.
-* A device using ARM64 (A 64bit Arch CPU, preferably Quadcore).
+* A device using ARM64 (A 64bit Arch CPU, preferably Quad-Core).
 * 4GB of RAM as a minimum.
 * A test ROM or any form of Homebrew.